gitbush/jobseek/readme.md

 # Jobseek

-<a href="">Jobseek</a> serves as a tool for employers to advertise new positions within the company.
+[Jobseek](https://jobseek-app.herokuapp.com/) serves as a tool for employers to advertise new positions within the company.
 Jobseekers can view these jobs with information on how to apply.

 Jobseek is my DCD (Data Centric Development) milestone project for Code Institutes Full Stack Web Developer course.
 Project breif below.